wilko90/Simply-Films/TESTING.md

 * The Register, Login, and Logout functionalities are visible, where applicable, from all pages, within the NavBar/SideNav.

-* Interacting with the Register or Login feature presents the user with a form that has step by stpe instructions of succesfully adding data
+* Interacting with the Register or Login feature presents the user with a form that has step by step instructions for successfully adding data

 * The Register Modal requests a username, a password, and a confirmation password for registration.
   * Feedback is presented to the user when changing fields within the form, in the form of both colour and text.
 Validation of any given input field is unsuccessful, the appropriate field is highlighted red, and instructional text is presented at the top of the form. communicating which field needs attention.
   * Users cannot submit the form without all forms being validated.
   * If the username requested already exists, the user is informed via a Toast at the top of the page.
-  * If registration is successful, the user is automatically logged into their account, and is redirected to the homepage.
+  * If registration is successful, the user is automatically logged into their account and is redirected to the homepage.
-  * Each registration and login page has small paragragh text that links the user to the correct page if user already has an account or need to still make one.
+  * Each registration and login page has small paragraph text that links the user to the correct page if a user already has an account or need to still make one.
-* The Log In page is of a similar to the Register modal, but without the password confirmation field
+* The login page is similar to the Register modal, but without the password confirmation field
- * If Log In is unsuccessful, a user is returned to the page they were previously on, and is presented with information at the top of the pagfe that the username or password was incorrect.
+ * If login is unsuccessful, a user is returned to the page they were previously on and is presented with information at the top of the page that the username or password was incorrect.
- * If Log In is successful, a welcome message appears at the top, and the user is redirected to the home page.
+ * If login is successful, a welcome message appears at the top, and the user is redirected to the home page.
  * When logged in, a user can click the Log Out button, and the user is logged out and redirected to the login page.

 #### Outcome - Successful

-# As a logged in user, I want to be able to add content to the database in a simple manner
+# As a logged-in user, I want to be able to add content to the database in a simple manner

-### Benchmark Criteria: As a logged in user I want to be bale to add films of my choice and fill out the relevent information of that film.
+### Benchmark Criteria: As a logged in user I want to be able to add films of my choice and fill out the relevant information of that film.

 * When a user is logged in they are they have access to extra features on the navbar
-* A logged in user can select `Add Film` which is where they are then presesnted with a form
+* A logged in user can select `Add Film` which is where they are then presented with a form
- * Simple step by step guides are presented with filling the form out correctly with tool tips on each input
+ * Simple step by step guides are presented with filling the form out correctly with tooltips on each input
- * validation is in place and each field will highlight green for a successful input or red for an uccessfull input
+ * validation is in place and each field will highlight green for a successful input or red for a successful input
- * Not all fields are requierd and have back up content inplace if field is not added
+ * Not all fields are required and have backup content in place if a field is not added
- * once user has added all relevant data they select `Add Film` which they are presented with a flahs message then redirected to the films page.
+ * once a user has added all relevant data they select `Add Film` which they are presented with a flash message then redirected to the films page.

 #### Outcome - Successful

 <img src="https://i.ibb.co/qmFfzVT/Screenshot-2021-07-21-at-11-49-55.png">

-# As a logged in user, I want to be able to edit or delete content, so that I have control over the content I have stored on the platform.
+# As a logged-in user, I want to be able to edit or delete content, so that I have control over the content I have stored on the platform.

-### Benchmark Criteria: Logged in Users must be shown required buttons to be able to update and delete there film additions.
+### Benchmark Criteria: Logged in Users must be shown the required buttons to be able to update and delete their film additions.

-* If I am the created user of selected film, I can see the buttons "Edit" and "Delete" in the film_card page.
+* If I am the created use of a selected film, I can see the buttons "Edit" and "Delete" on the film_card page.
-* If I am not the created user of a selected film, the "Edit" and "Delete" buttons are not shown
+* If I am not the created use of a selected film, the "Edit" and "Delete" buttons are not shown
 * When I select edit, the previous information is still shown
    * After changing the required fields I can select `Edit` which will then show a successful flash image at the top of the page
-   * If user does not want to change any fields they can press `Cancel` which transports them back to the `Films` page and no chnages will be made
+   * If a user does not want to change any fields they can press `Cancel` which transports them back to the `Films` page and no changes will be made
-* A created user has the option to delete there data
+* A created user has the option to delete their data
-  * when selected delete a modal is activated asling them if "they are you sure to remove"
+  * when selected delete a modal is activated asking them if "they are you sure to remove"
-  * If user selects `Delete` the data will be removed from the films page and database
+  * If a user selects `Delete` the data will be removed from the films page and database

 #### Outcome - Successful

 <img src="https://i.ibb.co/JcVKcnV/Screenshot-2021-07-21-at-12-12-39.png">
 <img src="https://i.ibb.co/Y01zSjX/Screenshot-2021-07-20-at-19-44-49.png">

-# As a user I want to search movies by typing in the key word of the movie or specific genre
+# As a user I want to search movies by typing in the keyword of the movie or specific genre

-### Benchmark Criteria: A user can successfuly get filtered results by tying the film name or genre
+### Benchmark Criteria: A user can successfully get filtered results by tying the film name or genre

-* At the head of the films page there is a search bar that has an input field with a place holder hinitng to the user what to input
+* At the head of the films page there is a search bar that has an input field with a placeholder hinting to the user what to input
 * When user inputs desired film name or genre, there are shown the filtered results
 * If the search is unsuccessful the user is shown a message and a `Back to Films` button which redirects them to the film page.